Courses without Area Designations

 This one-hour weekly fall colloquium for ministerial formation, taken in conjunction with its spring counterpart (Andover Newton Colloquim II, REL 3798), invites students to explore the integrative nature of the ministry competencies of social justice, compassion, and building community.

-Th 4:30pm-5:20pm
+Th 4:30pm-5:30pm

 The Andover Newton Colloquium series supplements the curriculum with topics of importance in preparation for service to God in and through the Free Church traditions, such as the ecclesiastical families in the “congregationalist” wing of Christendom, e.g., the United Church of Christ, the various expressions of the Baptist communion, and Unitarian Universalists.
-This colloquium on Reading the Bible in Community offers students an opportunity to engage in preparation, leadership, and reflection on the study of scripture in group contexts from a confessional perspective.
+This colloquium on Reading the Bible in Community offers students an opportunity to engage in preparation, leadership, and reflection on the study of Scripture in group contexts from a confessional perspective.
 It supports the weekly Bible study offered at the Emmaus worship service sponsored by Andover Newton Seminary at Yale Divinity School.

-Th 4:30pm-5:20pm
+Th 4:30pm-5:30pm

 REL 3996a, Part-time Internship with Advanced Practicum I Staff